-House Immigration Bills Set For Thursday Votes Expected To Fail
+House GOP Leaders Delay Vote On Compromise Immigration Bill

 But the group of moderate Republicans who wanted to force a floor vote on a bill protecting DACA recipients and increasing border funding want to steer clear of the legal immigration changes that Trump insists on.

 Ryan told reporters that the House votes go beyond a political exercise, because Trump told lawmakers earlier this week that he would sign either measure into law if it somehow got to his desk.
-Both bills the House will vote on would allow the federal government to house parents arrested for crossing the border illegally alongside their children.
+Both bills would allow the federal government to house parents arrested for crossing the border illegally alongside their children.

-No Democrats are expected to support either measure, so the same Republican fissures that have doomed previous immigration attempts are expected to once again sink Thursday's effort.
+No Democrats are expected to support either measure, so the same Republican splits that have doomed previous immigration attempts are expected to once again sink this week's effort.

 If the leadership-backed immigration bill goes down, Ryan may face increased calls to vacate his leadership post before the year's end.
 Conservatives have argued that the issue of immigration was a driving force in Trump's 2016 presidential victory and voters expect the party to follow through on the promise to enact more hard-line policies policing the Southwest border.
 Ryan is not running for another term but has vowed to remain as speaker through the end of the year.